HRItdy/claw_machine/README.md

 2. The functions are wrapped as individual services.

 **TODO:**

+Monday:
+- Test the cuda-version groundingDINO and SAM
+- Test the nanowrl with ["red balls", "purple balls"]
 - Enhance the groundingdino with GPT-4.
 - Now the detection is only executed once.
 If want to track the object, can use XMEM or recent SAM-v2.
 - Use the graspposMap to do the grasp.